JETT customer experience: History

 JETT was founded by Justin Barrow, Ed Dean and Toby Collins.
 The idea for the business came in 2003 when Barrow and Dean witnessed a local Chinese waitress in a Shanghai restaurant struggling to serve a foreign customer as she did not have the skills she needed.

 Initially focused on the F&B and hospitality sectors, since 2006 the company has increasingly worked with customers from other sectors including retail, retail banking and property management.
 While the company’s customers were principally foreign companies at launch, over time the client-base has become more local with increased interest from mainland Chinese businesses.

 JETT was originally called JETT Training, but the company rebranded in 2008 to become JETT customer experience in recognition of the wider variety of services requested by customers.
 In the same year the company expanded to open the Beijing office in the run-up to the 2008 Beijing Olympics.

 During 2010, Connie Kuo replaced Ed Dean as Managing Director.
 Ed Dean continues in the role of Director of Client Services focusing on client satisfaction, business development and marketing.

-JETT is now Minerva and Co. and delivering research, consulting and training programmes for clients who need to deliver the perfect customer experience.
+JETT is now Minerva and Co.